- Survey Results

 compared to Jazz in Argonne National Lab, I find NERSC provides much better computing resources in terms of availability and performance.

 NERSC is the best computing center I have used.
 The user support and system administration is top-notch.
 This is compared to a big cluster I attempted to use at LSU, the SNO grid computers, and locally administered mini-clusters.

 I will rank NERSC as one of the top centers among all centers that I have used.
 The quality of service that NERSC provides is comparable (or even better ) to that of Minnesota Supercomputer Institute or National Center of Computational Science (ORNL).
-In my opinion, significant expansion of the current computing facility to accommodate grand challanges in science is the probably the most imporant next step that NERSC should consider.
-The arrival of the new Franklin machine will definately narrow the gap and we are looking forward to testing and porting our codes the Franklin platform as existing NERSC users.
+In my opinion, significant expansion of the current computing facility to accommodate grand challenges in science is the probably the most important next step that NERSC should consider.
+The arrival of the new Franklin machine will definitely narrow the gap and we are looking forward to testing and porting our codes the Franklin platform as existing NERSC users.

 In terms of reliability and user support it is very good comparative with NCCS at ORNL.

 Hands down the best.
 Much better than SDSC, OSCER (our local center), or HLRN

 In addition to NERSC, I have made use of the NCCS at Oak Ridge as well as local clusters at my home institution.
 Compared to the NCCS, NERSC has far better reliability and software support, a less overtaxed and better-informed support-and-consulting staff, and much more informative web resources, with timelier information about system outages, upgrades, and similar issues.
 I also find NERSC's queueing policies more congenial, and its security measures less of an impediment to productivity.